Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 Restructure and Reorganize Classrooms, Teachers, and Students to Focus on Relationships

-The bottom line is, if the key to learning is quality relationships, it must be the expectation for all students, without exception.
-Teachers are asked to think about what percentage of your favorites students—the kids with whom you have had the best relationships over the course of your careers—were also your best students, academically.
+The bottom line, if the key to learning is quality relationships, enduring relationships must be the expectation for all students, without exception.
+If you are a teacher, think about what percentage of your favorite students—the kids with whom you have had the best relationships over the course of your career—were also your best students, academically.
 This correlation is not a coincidence.
-Also think about how few of the students with whom you had the best relationships were unsuccessful, academically or were disruptive, behaviorally.
+Also think about how few of the students with whom you had the best relationships were problem students, behaviorally.

 Teaching to Academic Standards